-Basha, Casteel and Perry only Full Year 1 Credit May be offered for Dual Credit ents to complete Englis sh 101 and 102 at the university.
-English 101 students entative research pape er, an I-search paper and other writing forms.
-English 102 students will learn research techniques for a critical analysis paper, and critique two major novels and a play. ourses, and some reading g selections may contain mature subject matter ents to complete Englis entative research pape a critical analysis pape
+This is a college-level course designed for students to complete English 101 and 102 at the university.
+English 101 students will; read nonfiction essays, complete an argumentative research paper, an I-search paper and other writing forms.
+English 102 students will learn research techniques for a critical analysis paper, and critique two major novels and a play.